dbgjerez/ocp-monitoring-golang/README.md

 By default, Prometheus calls the ```/metrics``` endpoint, finding for a specific format.
 Most language programming has the corresponding library to expose these metrics.

 At the installation step, we grant privileges to the GitOps user.
 The reason was that we need to create an ```ServiceMonitor``` object to indicate to Openshift that this service has to be monitored.
-The dinition of this object is:
+The definition of this object is:

 ```yaml
 apiVersion: monitoring.coreos.com/v1